Lit-o/BASE/Git.md

 `git checkout HEAD^` + `git checkout HEAD^` + `git checkout HEAD^`  - steps to higher commits

 `git branch -f targetBranch HEAD~3` - forcing link target branch to main previous commit

+detached HEAD
+In “detached HEAD” state, if you make changes and then create a commit, the tag will stay the same, but your new commit won’t belong to any branch and will be unreachable, except by the exact commit hash